shangyuj/2200-messed-up/index.md

 # English 2200

+## 10/15 Getting Ready for Midterm Exam
+### Review of Major Assignment 1
+1. I was sprinting to my next class.
+2. I suddenly heard the unruly crowd cheering.
+3. I must have forgotten to turn off the lights.
+4. With a sigh of relief, she finally submitted her assignment.
+5. Beneath the moonlit sky, we shared stories around the campfire until the early hours of the morning.
+6. The picturesque scenery of the countryside was undeniably breathtaking.
+7. The concert ended rather unexpectedly due to technical difficulties.
+8. The concert ended rather unexpectedly due to technical difficulties.
+9. The fiercely determined athlete sprinted past the finish line.
+10. He was proud of his daughter's academic achievements.

 ## 10/10 adjCompl (adjective complement); ObjP (object of a preposition); PNM (post-nominal modifier)

 Adjective complement, object of a preposition, and post-nominal modifier are three more concepts you need to understand to be able to complete Major Assignment 1 and Midterm Exam.
 Subject complements and object complements are also discussed below but they won't be in Major Assignment 1 or Midterm Exam.